 If your percentage of responsibility is low, you will still collect most of your damages and will only be responsible for your share of culpability.
 The downside is that the insurance company adjuster knows all about modified comparative negligence and may use it to unfairly reduce your settlement.

-It’s in the adjuster’s best interest to claim that you were at fault, even if the evidence is minimal, for several reasons:
+It’s in the adjuster’s interest to claim that you were at fault, even if the evidence is minimal, for several reasons:

 • Some injured people will accept that they were at fault or assume they can’t prove otherwise and will not fight the insurance company.
 When this happens, the insurance company pays nothing and never has to prove the injured party did anything wrong.